ginilyticsitsolution/GinilyticsSampleCode/README.md

-# Sample Code By Ginilytics IT solutions
+# Sample Code By Ginilytics IT solutions Private Ltd.